mrismanaziz/Reforestation/README.md

-## My friend said to me: "What rhymes with orange" I said: "no it doesn't"
+## I ate a clock yesterday.
+It was so time consuming.